deephealthproject/use-case-pipelines/README.md

 ### C++ Training options
-    -e, --epochs        Number of training epochs (default: 50) -b, --batch_size    Number of images for each batch (default: 12) --n_channels        Number of slices in input/output (default: 5) -n, --num_classes   Number of output classes, same as n_channels (default: 5) -s, --size          Size to which resize the input images (default: 256,256) --loss              Loss function (default: cross_entropy)
+    -e, --epochs        Number of training epochs (default: 50) -b, --batch_size    Number of images for each batch (default: 16) --n_channels        Number of slices in input/output (default: 1) -n, --num_classes   Number of output classes, same as n_channels (default: 1) -s, --size          Size to which resize the input images (default: 256,256) --loss              Loss function (default: cross_entropy)
     -l, --learning_rate Learning rate (default: 0.0001)
     --momentum          Momentum (default: 0.9)
-    --model             Model of the network (default: SegNetBN) -g, --gpu           Which GPUs to use.
+    --model             Model of the network (default: Nabla) -g, --gpu           Which GPUs to use.
 If not given, the network will run on CPU. (default: 1, other examples: --gpu=0,1 or --gpu=1,1)
     --lsb               How many batches are processed before synchronizing the model weights (default: 1) -m, --mem           CS memory usage configuration (default: low_mem, other possibilities: mid_mem, full_mem)